 You had to consider the time period.
 This was in 1996 and cellphones weren't a widespread thing.
 This meant 80 percent of the time, you have no idea who it is on the other line.
 The idea of a killer finding your number and taunting you over the phone is a very down-to-earth fear that many audiences already have since a “he’s in your house” phase of storytelling.
 This scene only contemporizes those fears.

 Director: John Krasinski

-Here’s the setup: A world been plagued by human killing creatures that can locate victims only through sound.
+Here’s the setup: A world has been plagued by human-killing creatures that can locate victims only through sound.
 When silent, you’re safe, but with the slightest noise, it means instant death.
-When a family finds their modified farm of soundless walls and squeakless floorboards infiltrated, a pregnant mother played by Emily Blunt accidently stomps her bare foot on a nail as a creature sniffs out her possible cry.
+When a family finds their modified farm of soundless walls and squeakless floorboards infiltrated, a pregnant mother played by Emily Blunt accidentally stomps her bare foot on a nail as a creature sniffs out her possible cry.

 It’s relatable.
 As regular walking folk that use our feet to move around, we understand what a nail through the foot would feel like.
 Add in the idea that Emily is pregnant and vulnerable adding a pain that viewers can easily imagine happening to themselves in this moment.
 It shifts from the fantastical to the believable.

 [Rec] (2007), Ending